 Unfortunately, making the switch isn’t so simple because there are lots of practical things to consider.
 What will happen to all your data?
 Do your favorite apps have equivalent versions?
 And can you migrate your contact database?

 If you’re moving from Android to iOS, here’s how to import your Gmail contacts into iCloud.
+We’ve also looked at syncing your iPhone contacts to Gmail if you need to perform the reverse process.

 How to Move Contacts From Android to iOS